Gambia House Model (Diaspora Diplomacy)

 - Provision of advisory and welfare services to Gambian residents

-- Provision of passport renewal, visa issuance and other consular and diplomatic services.
+- Support on passport renewal, visa issuance and other consular and diplomatic services.

 The Gambia House model is being piloted with Gambia House (Norway).